 Reduces Time to Market Without Compromising On Quality

-If the product needs to be out the door as soon as possible, Agile is a better option as it lets developers build iteratively, allowing them to roll out high-level or high priority features quickly in an earlier build.
-This means that customers can stay ahead of their competition by providing a functioning, albeit basic version of their innovative product to users.
+If the product needs to be out the door as soon as possible, Agile is a better option as it lets developers build iteratively, allowing them to roll out high-level or high-priority features quickly in an earlier build.
+This means that customers can stay ahead of their competition by providing a functioning, albeit a basic version of their innovative product to users.